No-Go Theorem on Fault Tolerant Gadgets for Multiple Logical Qubits: Central Theorem

 \section{Central Theorem}

 Transversal gadgets, though a very desirable fault tolerant method to construct physical gadgets, are very limited in their ability to perform logical actions for most stabilizer codes.
 Our first theorem provides a fundamental constraint on the logical actions that can be implemented by using transversal Clifford gadgets at the physical level.
 We limit ourselves only to the logical Clifford group since it is an important ingredient to achieve universal quantum computation.
 We then show that for stabilizer codes having more than one logical qubit, it is impossible to perform the whole logical Clifford group using just transversal Clifford gadgets.
-In order to generalize it to stabilizer codes having multiple logical qubits we introduce the notion of $k$-fold transversal gadgets (similar to the notion of transversality introduced in \cite{jochym2018disjointness}). \\ \\ A set of gadgets ($G$) is $k$-fold transversal if there exists a disjoint partition of physical qubits:
+In order to generalize it to stabilizer codes having multiple logical qubits we introduce the notion of $k$-fold transversal gadgets (similar to the notion of transversality introduced in \cite{jochym2018disjointness}).
+This notion generalizes the concept of fold transversality and under this convention, transversal gates are $1$-fold transversal gadgets and fold transversal gates under a fixed pairing of physical qubits are an example of $2$-fold transversal gadgets.

+A set of gadgets ($G$) is $k$-fold transversal if there exists a disjoint partition of physical qubits:

 such that

 and every $U \in G$ can be expressed as a tensor product